beeware/toga/docs/reference/api/widgets/table.rst

 The simplest instantiation of a Table is to use a list of lists (or list of tuples), containing the items to display in the table.
 When creating the table, you must also specify the headings to use on the table; those headings will be converted into accessors on the Row data objects created for the table data.
+The values in the tuples provided will then be mapped sequentially to the accessors.

 In this example, we will display a table of 2 columns, with 3 initial rows of data:

 .. code-block:: python